Faculty Committees

 Description:

-(a) Members on Committee: 13 members consisting of 7 faculty, with one representing the School of Music and with representation from at least three of the following colleges and schools: Arts & Sciences, Fine & Applied Arts, Business, Education, Health Sciences, Honors College; 3 staff representatives, one from each of the following units: Learning Assistance Program Student Athlete Services, Office of Disability Services, Student Development; and, 3 undergraduate students.
-The Associate Vice Chancellor for Enrollment Management, the Senior Director of Admissions, and the Director of Transfer Recruitment and Retention shall serve as ex officio non-voting members.
-The Associate Vice Chancellor for Enrollment Management will convene the first meeting and facilitate the selection of a chair, or co-chairs, from among the voting members of the committee.
+Members on Committee: 13 members consisting of 7 faculty, with one representing the School of Music and with representation from at least three of the following colleges and schools: Arts & Sciences, Fine & Applied Arts, Business, Education, Health Sciences, Honors College; 3 staff representatives, one from each of the following units: Academic Services for Student Athletes, Office of Disability Resources, Student Affairs; and 3 undergraduate students.
+The Associate Vice Chancellor for Enrollment Management-Admissions, the Senior Director of Admissions, and the Director of Operations-Admissions shall serve as ex officio non-voting members.
+The Associate Vice Chancellor for Enrollment Management-Admissions, or the outgoing chair, will convene the first meeting and facilitate the selection of a chair, or co-chairs, from among the voting members of the committee.

-(b) Report to: The Provost and Executive Vice Chancellor for policy recommendations and the Director of Admissions for appeals recommendations.
+Reports to the Associate Vice Chancellor for Enrollment Management-Admissions for policy recommendations and the Director of Operations-Admissions for appeals recommendations.

-(c) Areas of Responsibility: Establish and verify implementation of the policies governing admissions of undergraduate students.
-Functioning as a sub-committee of the Admissions Committee, the Admissions Review Committee serves as an appeals board for admission cases.
-This sub-committee includes the faculty and staff of the Admissions Committee, plus the Senior Associate Director of Admissions who will cast a vote in case of a tie.
+Establish and verify implementation of the policies governing admissions of undergraduate students.
+Functioning as a sub committee of the Admissions Committee, the Admissions Review Committee serves as an appeals board for admission cases.
+This sub-committee includes the faculty and staff of the Admissions Committee, plus the Director of Operations-Admissions who will cast a vote in case of a tie.

 Additional Information: